Chinese New Year 2015 is here and there’s no better way to celebrate than coming up with great ideas for saving money.

-Financial Personality: Cautious.
+Financial personality: cautious.
 The ox believes in security and therefore, does not believe in taking wild financial gambles.
 Those born under this sign can take advantage of this personality trait by participating in the safer aspects of investing, such as bonds or even certificates of deposit.

 Birth years: 1902, 1914, 1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010

 The tiger is one of the more adventurous signs in the zodiac.
 It loves to blaze new trails and seek the unattainable.
-People born under this sign may be a bit impulsive, relying more on instincts for guidance than plans.
+People born under this sign might be a bit impulsive, relying more on instincts for guidance than plans.

-Financial Personality: Spender.
+Financial personality: spender.
 The tiger is known for being a sign that loves to spend money and take financial risks.
 The idea is to take chances in hopes of doubling money.
 Because they are also known for being quite lucky, taking chances often works.
-But to have the best of both worlds, remember that creating a well-rounded portfolio ensures gains over the long-term.
+But to have the best of both worlds, remember that creating a well-rounded portfolio ensures gains over the long term.